thorlindberg/thesis/dissertation/8-2 results-syntax.md

 ---

 The motivation for this implementation of types is the current lack of a standardised and generic syntax for explicitly typing dynamically typed data.
-The result of this is multiple independent approaches to typing, such as including requirements as properties ofobjects.
+The result of this is multiple independent approaches to typing, such as including requirements as properties of objects.
 This lack of standardisation means each involved party in a development process must independently verify their data structures.

 <br>